mbrostami/consistenthash/README.md

 - `Remove` function added - sort and remove a node (and replicas) from the hash ring
 - int hashes replaced with uint32
-- Number of replicas is now configurable while adding new node (This is useful when capacity is not the same for all nodes)
+- Number of replicas is now configurable while adding new node (useful when capacity is not the same for all nodes)

 # Addition to the original algorithm
 To make lookups faster, I used the number of registered keys in hash ring to create a fixed size of blocks (Block Partitioning) that covers the whole ring.